 For custom shapes, rollform tooling can be engineered to form quality, cost-effective profiles.
 But escalating tooling costs have deterred manufacturers from the rollforming process.

-Some manufacturers have turned to partial tooling investment, which ties up capital on the shop floor.
+Rollforming making the case so some manufacturers have turned to partial tooling investment, which ties up capital on the shop floor.
 This arrangement often requires additional payment or fees if the manufacturer wishes to use another supplier or bring production inhouse.

 Minimize the tooling’s business impact by amortizing costs, which stabilizes cash flow while gaining the benefit of a high-volume, long-term production solution.
 Choose a fabricator that allows you to spread out the investment over time, without accruing interest.

 Invest in Prototyping and Testing

 Rollforming making the case although finite-element analysis can identify problem areas with a proposed part and tooling, a prototype provides true proof of concept.
 If investing in upfront tooling, also invest in prototyping and real-load testing.